egreiner/IegTools.Sequencer/README.md

 ## State Tags

 State-Tags can only be used with string-states.
-For enum-states there are other possibilities. (link to ...)
+For enum-states there are other possibilities. (-> Validation Rules)

 There are available two state tags as prefix for states
 - the IgnoreTag '!'